-- Select if the pickup is placed - on the crankshaft via the flywheel (2stk,4stk) with 1 pulse per rotation - on the camshaft (4stk) with 1 pulse per 2 rotations. - on the crankshaft with 2 pulses per rotation
+- Select if the pickup is placed : - 0: on the crankshaft via the flywheel (2stk) with 1 pulse per rotation - 0: on the crankshaft via the flywheel (4stk) with 1 pulse per rotation with wasted spark. (one spark occurs during the compression stroke and another during the exhaust stroke.) - ${f 1}$: on the camshaft (4stk) with 1 pulse per 2 rotations. - 2: on the crankshaft with 2 pulses per rotation